Seagate Technology (NASDAQ:STX) Updates Q2 2023 Earnings Guidance

-Seagate Technology (NASDAQ:STX – Get Rating) issued an update on its second quarter 2023 earnings guidance on Wednesday morning.
+Seagate Technology (NASDAQ:STX – Get Rating) updated its second quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of -$0.05-$0.35 for the period, compared to the consensus earnings per share estimate of $0.94.
 The company issued revenue guidance of $1.70 billion-$2.00 billion, compared to the consensus revenue estimate of $2.21 billion.
 Seagate Technology also updated its Q2 guidance to $(0.05)-0.35 EPS.

 Seagate Technology Dividend Announcement

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-XTX Topco Ltd acquired a new position in shares of Seagate Technology during the first quarter worth about $232,000.
-Kingsview Wealth Management LLC acquired a new position in Seagate Technology during the 2nd quarter worth approximately $240,000.
-KB Financial Partners LLC boosted its position in Seagate Technology by 17.2% during the 1st quarter.
-KB Financial Partners LLC now owns 2,739 shares of the data storage provider’s stock worth $246,000 after acquiring an additional 402 shares during the last quarter.
-Prelude Capital Management LLC bought a new position in shares of Seagate Technology during the 1st quarter worth approximately $250,000.
-Finally, Verition Fund Management LLC raised its holdings in shares of Seagate Technology by 8.6% in the second quarter.
-Verition Fund Management LLC now owns 3,844 shares of the data storage provider’s stock valued at $275,000 after purchasing an additional 305 shares during the last quarter.
-Institutional investors and hedge funds own 83.07% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the business.
+XTX Topco Ltd purchased a new stake in Seagate Technology in the 1st quarter worth about $232,000.
+Kingsview Wealth Management LLC purchased a new stake in Seagate Technology in the 2nd quarter worth about $240,000.
+KB Financial Partners LLC raised its position in Seagate Technology by 17.2% in the 1st quarter.
+KB Financial Partners LLC now owns 2,739 shares of the data storage provider’s stock worth $246,000 after purchasing an additional 402 shares during the period.
+Prelude Capital Management LLC purchased a new stake in Seagate Technology in the 1st quarter worth about $250,000.
+Finally, Verition Fund Management LLC raised its position in Seagate Technology by 8.6% in the 2nd quarter.
+Verition Fund Management LLC now owns 3,844 shares of the data storage provider’s stock worth $275,000 after purchasing an additional 305 shares during the period.
+83.07% of the stock is currently owned by hedge funds and other institutional investors.

 Seagate Technology Holdings plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
 It provides mass capacity storage products, including enterprise nearline hard disk drives (HDDs), enterprise nearline solid state drives (SSDs), enterprise nearline systems, video and image HDDs, and network-attached storage drives.